AlexDudar/travix-ui-kit/README.md

 #### Start developing

 - `npm run build:watch` to build the themes, styles and javascript on each file change
-- `npm run build-theme:watch` to build the themes on each theme change
-- `THEME_PATH=/some/path/to/theme.yaml npm run build` to pass other than default theme.
-Theme must be a valid yaml file
 - `npm run styleguide-server` to run web service with livingstyle guide and review changes

 #### Testing